All glossary terms

 In detail

 Toss repeats look unstructured but are not random.
 Designers carefully position each motif inside the tile so when the tile repeats, the eye sees a flowing scatter rather than a grid.
 The trick is to place motifs near tile edges with corresponding partners on the opposite edge (so they tile seamlessly) AND vary motif rotation, scale, and color slightly between adjacent placements (so the eye does not pick up the repeat).
 Toss is dominant in juvenile prints, abstract florals, confetti patterns, and any design intended to feel hand-drawn rather than machine-tiled.
+Toss repeats hide the rapport better than any other layout because the apparent randomness defeats the eye's pattern-detection.
+The trade-off is design complexity: building a convincing toss requires careful motif placement to avoid clusters or gaps, and the rapport file is harder to verify as seamless because there's no obvious structural axis to check against.

 Example